saulpierotti/markdown_notebook/LB1_B_EC.md

 * Comparative modelling matches a protein of unknown structure (target) with a potential template that has a structure through sequence alignment, it produces the a model of the target from it and then it evaluates the model
 	* If the model is good I keep it, otherwise I try with a different template
 * Structures can be predicted by comparative modeling, threading, and ab initio predictions
-* Structures have various degrees of quality and usefullness
+* Structures have various degrees of quality and usefulness
 	* Experimental NMR and X-Ray structures are around 1 $\AA$ resolution and can be used for studying catalytic mechanisms and for drug design
 	* Homology models have are comparable to structures of 4-1.5 $\AA$ resolution and can be produced when we can find a template with sequence identity above 30%
 		* They can be used for docking of small ligands, finding epitopes